In addition to being a tourism destination Curaçao is also a well-known international business center.

 Curaçao also offers opportunities for foreign investment in manufacturing and industry.
 Long lease sites and multi-purpose industrial buildings are for rent at competitive rates in the fully serviced Industrial Park.
 Local trading companies can manage the marketing and distribution of a company's products.

 Many trading companies manage the distribution of their products via Curaçao.
 At the Curaçao Free Zone, goods for export can be stored, manufactured, processed, assembled, packed, exhibited and released from bond, free from all duties and customs fees.
 Export promotion support is available.

 Curaçao is developing into a major Caribbean logistics center.
 The seaport and airport are in key positions to become transshipment points for people and merchandise.
-Both are currently making substantial investments in infrastructure and related services, including telematics.
+Both are making substantial investments in infrastructure and related services, including telematics.

 For more information, please contact our office.